rgee0/docs-1/docs/README.md

 ## Exit-servers

-An exit-server is a host that runs the `inlets server` or `inlets-pro server` command to expose its control-plane (websocket) to inlets clients.
-The inlets client can then connect to the exit-server and make services within its local network available through the exit-server.
+An exit-server is a host that runs the `inlets-pro server` command to expose its control-plane (websocket) to tunnel clients.
+The tunnel client can then connect to the exit-server and make services within its local network available remotely.

 Services are tunnelled through the exit-server, however unlike SaaS products such as Ngrok and Argo Tunnels, they do not need to be exposed on the public Internet.
-Exit-servers can also be run within Kubernetes Pods, and users who need to support many clients can use solutions like [inlets-cloud](https://inlets.dev/blog/2020/10/08/advanced-cloud-patterns.html).

 Exit servers can be set up manually, or you can use tooling like [Terraform](https://www.terraform.io), bash, cloud-init or additional inlets community projects:

 * [inletsctl](https://github.com/inlets/inletsctl)  - create individual exit-servers
 * [inlets-operator](https://github.com/inlets/inlets-operator) - get an exit-server for each LoadBalancer service in your Kubernetes cluster
+* [inlets PRO helm charts](https://github.com/inlets/inlets-pro/tree/master/chart) - deploy one or more inlets PRO clients or servers via helm

 > These share the same provisioning code and create exit-servers on a range of cloud platforms like: DigitalOcean, Packet, Scaleway, Hetzner, AWS EC2, Azure, and GCP.